dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 surfconfilter: Filters a soundings data structure based on surface  relative humidity and/or temperature.

 timefilter: Removes input years and months from a sounding structure.
 Updated 25 June 2018 with some reorganization and more accurate final message.
+Updated 28 June 2018 to attempt to improve empty month message, but honestly the messaging system in this function is a trainwreck and needs to be reworked.

 tlabel: External function to improve on datetick and datetickzoom.
 Written by Carlos Adrian Vargas Aguilera, found on the MATLAB file exchange.
 Original link: https://www.mathworks.com/matlabcentral/fileexchange/19314-tlabel-m-v2-6-1--sep-2009-

 TTwvZ: Plots temperature and wetbulb temperature against height given an input time and soundings data structure.
 Updated 26 June 2018 to work with new names for calculated height field, and to change datatype to double.

 TvZ: Plots temperature vs height from soundings data given an input time.
+Updated 28 June 2018 with improvements corresponding to new version of MATLAB, i.e. dot notation.

 TvZbasic: Plots temperature vs height from soundings data given an input time, with figure settings set up for maximum ease in customization.
 Renamed from TvZprint in final push.

+TvZcomparison: Plots a composite temperature and wind vs height figure for multiple sites at an input time.
+Requires findsnd, TvZ, and windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).

+TwindvZ: Plots temperature and wind vs height for an input time.
+Requires windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).

 viewer: Sequentially displays all soundings for an input span of time in either temperature vs height or temperature+wetbulb vs height format.
 Block of code to save all images is commented out.
 Suffers from the issue that prestogeo has when the first entry in a soundings temperature vector is NaN and therefore geopotential height cannot be calculated.
 In Phase 3, this function (and likely all vZ functions) will be changed to use the geopotential field included in IGRA v2 data.
 Updated 25 June 2018 so figures are only opened if the plotting completes successfully.